jedypod/pbrt-v4/README.md

 Getting started
 ---------------

+pbrt uses both submodules and git's "large file storage".
+Therefore, when checking out pbrt:

+* You must have `git lfs` installed on your system.
-In order to check out all of pbrt's dependencies, make sure to use the `--recursive` flag when cloning the repository.
+* You should use the `--recursive` flag when cloning the repository.

-If you accidentally already cloned pbrt without this flag (or to update the pbrt source tree after a new submodule has been added, run the following command to also fetch the dependencies:
+If you accidentally clone pbrt without using ``--recursive`` (or to update the pbrt source tree after a new submodule has been added, run the following command to also fetch the dependencies:
 ```bash
 $ git submodule update --init --recursive
 ```